Iqram Rifqi

-Iqram Rifqi bin Mohammad Yazid (born 25 February 1996) is a Singaporean professional footballer who plays as a full-back or winger for Singapore Football League club Starlight Soccerites and the Singapore national team.
+Iqram Rifqi bin Mohammad Yazid (born 25 February 1996) is a Singaporean professional footballer who plays as a full-back or winger for Singapore Premier League club Geylang International and the Singapore national team.

 In May 2017, he was named Most Valuable Player of the tournament at Adidas’ Singapore edition of the worldwide futsal campaign Tango League.

 Club career

 Home United

 After graduating from the NFA squad, he moved to play for the Home United Prime League squad.
 He was promoted to the squad in 2018.

-He has held his own among his more illustrious teammates since making his senior debut in a Singapore Cup match against Warriors FC in July.
+He has held his own among his teammates since making his senior debut in a Singapore Cup match against Warriors FC in July.
 He made ten appearances in the 2017 S.League.

 In the 2022 AFC Champions League group stage fixture of matchday 3 against China club, Shandong Taishan, he kept a clean sheet and was named Man of the Match.

 Balestier Khalsa

 Iqram joins Balestier Khalsa for the upcoming 2023 Singapore Premier League season.